mcguinlu/thesis/README.md

     - [ ] ApoE4 is fancy
     - [ ] metadata versus meta-data
     - [ ] fraction vs faction
+    - [ ] prodromal vs prodomal
+    - [ ] hypercholesteromemia spelling
 - [ ] Check all codeblocks with `eval = FALSE` to make sure they are still valid
 - [ ] Do search for everything in parentheses "(...)" and make sure all acronyms are in abbreviations list
 - [ ] Check short captions for tables
 - [ ] Check short captions for figures
 - [ ] Double check citations, particularly of handbook